 How much is covered?

-First, if you visit an in network provider, you have a $0 deductible; however, if you visit an out of network provider, you will have to pay your annual deductible (varies from $0 to $5,000) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
-You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
+First, if you visit an in network provider, you have a $0 deductible; however, if you visit an out of network provider, you will have to pay your annual deductible (varies from $0 to $5,000) before the insurance company starts paying anything for the covered expenses, even for doctor visits and you will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.
 There is no concept of copay.

 After that, within the First Health PPO network, the plan pays 100% of covered expenses.
 Outside of the First Health PPO network, the plan pays 80% of the next $5,000 of covered expenses, you pay 20%.
 In other words, you will have to pay a maximum of $1,000 out of your pocket towards the 20% coinsurance if you visit out of network providers.

 Then, the plan pays 100% up to the selected policy maximum, ranging from $50,000 to $1,000,000, depending upon your age.

 Let's assume that you have purchased a $50,000 policy maximum with a $100 deductible for 3 months and you are visiting an out of network provider.

-Let's assume that the doctor charges you $150/visit and you need to visit several times.
+Let's assume that the out of network doctor charges you $150/visit and you need to visit several times.

-When you visit the doctor next time, and he charges you $150, you will not have to pay a deductible as you have already completely satisfied your annual deductible.
+When you visit the out of network doctor next time, and he charges you $150, you will not have to pay a deductible as you have already completely satisfied your annual deductible.
 The plan pays 80% (which is $120), and you pay 20% (which is $30).